hyepartners-gmail/bearpaw-cabin/AI_RULES.md

 # Tech Stack

-- You are building a React application.
+- You are building a React application that is deployed on Google Cloud Run.
+- Use Google Datastore for the database, do not use Supabase.
 - Use TypeScript.
 - Use React Router.
 KEEP the routes in src/App.tsx
 - Always put source code in the src folder.